17arhaan/CSE_Labs/V Sem/Computer Vision Lab/viva/viva.md

 ### 2. **Techniques for Calibration**
    - **Pinhole Camera Model:**
      - **Description:** Assumes a simple geometric model where light passes through a single point (pinhole).
-     - **Role:** Foundation for understanding more complex camera models and for initial estimations in calibration algorithms.
    - **Calibration Process:**
-     - **Procedure:** Use multiple images of a known calibration pattern (checkerboard), compute the homography, and solve for the camera parameters.
+     - **Procedure:** Use multiple images of a known calibration pattern (checkerboard), and use `cv2.calibrateCamera` to compute the camera parameters.
-     - **Output:** Optimized camera matrix, distortion coefficients, rotation and translation vectors.
+     - **Output:** Optimized camera matrix, distortion coefficients, rotation and translation vectors using `cv2.calibrateCamera`.

 ### 3. **Exercises and Applications**
    - **Estimating and Validating Camera Parameters**